 This initial uptick did not last in the short term.
 For the first year after these announcements, it appeared these initiatives may have been too little, too late.
 SeaWorld revenue continued to decline in 2016, with nearly half a million fewer visitors compared to the previous year.
-589 However, later in 2017 SeaWorld began de-emphasizing Shamu and the orca shows in its advertising, focusing instead on amusement park rides it was adding and its rescue and rehabilitation efforts.
-590 By late summer 2018, SeaWorld's stock exceeded its IPO share price591 for the first time since spring 2014.
-592 This is strong evidence that SeaWorld, despite its historic reliance on Shamu as its icon, can indeed survive without this signature species on exhibit, by shifting to a new business model that emphasizes its true roots as an amusement park, rather than its questionable claim to be a zoo.
+664 However, later in 2017 SeaWorld began de-emphasizing Shamu and the orca shows in its advertising, focusing instead on amusement park rides it was adding and its rescue and rehabilitation efforts.
+665 By late summer 2018, SeaWorld's stock exceeded its IPO share price666 for the first time since spring 2014.667 This was strong evidence that SeaWorld, despite its historic reliance on Shamu as its icon, could indeed survive without this signature species on exhibit, by shifting to a new business model that emphasized its true roots as an amusement park, rather than its claim to be a zoo.